Azure/azure-sdk-for-js/sdk/storage/storage-file-datalake/review/storage-file-datalake.api.md

 import { BlobLeaseClient } from '@azure/storage-blob';
 import * as coreHttp from '@azure/core-http';
 import { deserializationPolicy } from '@azure/core-http';
-import { BlobExpiryMode as FileExpiryMode } from '@azure/storage-blob';
-import { BlobSetExpiryOptions as FileSetExpiryOptions } from '@azure/storage-blob';
-import { BlobSetExpiryResponse as FileSetExpiryResponse } from '@azure/storage-blob';
 import { HttpHeaders } from '@azure/core-http';
 import { HttpOperationResponse } from '@azure/core-http';
 import { HttpRequestBody } from '@azure/core-http';